berkaytuncerceng/berkaytuncerceng/README.md

-# Hi 👋
+# Hello 👋

-I am **Berkay Tuncer**, a 4th-year student at Izmir Bakırçay University with a 3.47 GPA.
-I have always believed in and focused on research and development, as I believe this is the key to the future.
-Web development, Data Science, Machine Learning, and Image Processing have caught my interest.
-I am currently developing applications in .NET 9.0.
-I have completed projects in these areas and uploaded them to Github.
+I am Berkay Tuncer, a 4th-year student at Izmir Bakırçay University with a 3.47 GPA.
+I am passionate about research and development, believing it to be the foundation of innovation and the key to shaping the future.
+My primary interests lie in Web Development, Data Science, Machine Learning, and Image Processing.
+Currently, I am working on building applications using .NET 9.0 and have successfully completed and shared several projects in these fields on GitHub.

 - 🌱 I’m currently learning how to design **better architectures** for **web development** using **ASP.NET Core 9.0** and exploring advancements in **Machine Learning**.
 - 📧 How to reach me: **berkaytuncer.ceng@gmail.com**